All Episodes

 It's not, but it's an interesting analysis that I find.

-And Google put it out, so I think it's worth sharing with you.
+So I think it's worth sharing with you.

 And the answer is no.

-And then they search Google for Trump and Trump terms, and they're surprised by the results, and that is that you know, Donald Trump has three times the amount of Google searching than as does Hillary Clinton.
+And that is that, you know, Donald Trump has three times the amount of Google searching than as does Hillary Clinton.

-Now they went back and they actually looked at Kerry versus Bush in two thousand and four, and what you find is, you know, that Bush did a lot better in terms of Google hits than did John Kerry.
+And what you find is, you know, that Bush did a lot better in terms of Google hits than did John Kerry.

-Um, does that mean that this is a trend that we can watch?
+Does that mean that this is a trend that we can watch?

-Well, we saw the same thing in two thousand and eight with Obama versus McCain, and and in that particular case, it was Barack Obama Who was trending a lot better than was Mitt Romney?
+And in that particular case, it was Barack Obama who was trending a lot better than was Mitt Romney.

-And then you can look at you know the key data now, and what you see is Donald Trump is trending a lot better than Hillary Clinton.
+And then you can look at, you know, the key data now, and what you see is Donald Trump is trending a lot better than Hillary Clinton.

 You know, it's Hillary for prison t-shirts gets more searches than Hillary bumper stickers.